What’s a giving day?

 Track and record the amount you’ve raised every hour and the number of people who have helped you raise it on your social media sites, your email blasts, etc. Set milestones and stretch goals in advance to use as triggers for releasing pre-designed materials that reflect your progress and get your community revved up to participate!

 Make sure to always reference what goals you’ve hit as well as where you’re headed.
-Giving donors and potential supporters a goal to move towards should help you keep momentum throughout your event.
+Giving donors and potential supporters a goal to move towards should help you keep momentum throughout your event and have great content to promote giving day.

 If you have a web presence (which we highly recommend), you can show this as a rolling number on your leaderboards that can fluctuate every time a donation is received.
 These numbers can also be tied to individual stories or campaigns to create a gamification element and a little healthy competition between teams or departments.